nezaboodka/reactronic/README.md

   - `Renew.Manually` - manual renew (explicit only);
   - `Renew.DoesNotCache` - renew on every call of the function.

-**Apart** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):
+**Dispart** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):

-  - `Apart.Default` - equivalent to Apart.FromReaction;
+  - `Dispart.Default` - equivalent to Dispart.FromReaction;
-  - `Apart.FromReaction` - transaction is separated from its reaction;
+  - `Dispart.FromReaction` - transaction is separated from its reaction;
-  - `Apart.FromParent` - transaction is separated from parent (calling) transactions;
+  - `Dispart.FromParent` - transaction is separated from parent (calling) transactions;
-  - `Apart.FromChildren` - transaction is separated from children (callee) transactions;
+  - `Dispart.FromChildren` - transaction is separated from children (callee) transactions;
-  - `Apart.FromAll` - transaction is separated from reactions, parents, and children.
+  - `Dispart.FromAll` - transaction is separated from reactions, parents, and children.

 **Reenter** option defines how to handle reentrant calls of the same function:

-  - `Reenter.Prevented` - fail if there is an existing concurrent call;
+  - `Reenter.Prevent` - fail if there is an existing concurrent call;
   - `Reenter.RestartLatter` - wait for existing concurrent call and then restart latter one;
   - `Reenter.CancelExisting` - cancel existing in favor of latter one;
   - `Reenter.Unlimited` - multiple simultaneous calls are allowed.